jenkinsci/vectorcast-execution-plugin/README.md

 For environments that use imported results with versions of VectorCAST before 2020, reporting of test results and code coverage will not properly generate because of the lack of required build information.

+### Using Change Based Testing Imported Results with QA Project

+VectorCAST/QA projects cannot use imported results for change based testing

 ## Change Log

 ### Version 0.77 (24 May 2023)